From January 26, all international passengers need a negative Covid test that is less than 72 hours old to board a flight to the US.

 - Airlines and operators will need to check that their passengers meet the requirements prior to travel.

-- If passengers can prove they have already had Covid, have recovered from it, and can provide documentation to this effect, they don’t need to get a test.
+- If crew/pax can prove they have already had Covid, have recovered from it, and can provide documentation to this effect, they don’t need to get a test.

 - Operators must distribute and collect Passenger Attestation Forms prior to embarkation, and keep copies of these for 2 years.
 Operators do not need to keep copies of passenger test results.